Medically reviewed by Drugs.com. Last updated on May 14, 2019.

 Osteomyelitis and/or discitis (off-label use): IV: 2 g every 8 to 12 hours for ≥6 weeks (IDSA [Berbari 2015]; Osmon 2019).
 For empiric therapy, use in combination with other appropriate agents (IDSA [Berbari 2015]).

-Hospital-acquired pneumonia (HAP) or ventilator-associated pneumonia (VAP): IV: 2 g every 8 hours, in combination with other agent(s) when appropriate.
-Note: Duration of therapy varies based on disease severity and response to therapy; treatment is typically given for 7 days (IDSA/ATS [Kalil 2016]), but longer courses may be warranted for severe or complicated infection.
-Some experts prefer the extended-infusion method, particularly in those who are critically ill or to optimize exposure if treating a susceptible organism with an elevated MIC (Klompas 2018; Moehring 2018; SCCM [Rhodes 2017]).
+Hospital-acquired pneumonia or ventilator-associated pneumonia, as empiric therapy or pathogen-specific therapy for resistant gram-negative bacilli (eg, P. aeruginosa): IV: 2 g every 8 hours, as part of an appropriate combination regimen.
+Duration of therapy varies based on disease severity and response to therapy; treatment is typically given for 7 days (IDSA/ATS [Kalil 2016]), but longer courses may be warranted for severe or complicated infection or for P. aeruginosa infection (Kanj 2019; Klompas 2019).
+Note: Some experts prefer the extended-infusion method, particularly in those who are critically ill or to optimize exposure if treating a susceptible organism with an elevated MIC (Klompas 2019; Moehring 2019a; SCCM [Rhodes 2017]).

 Prosthetic joint infection, pathogen-specific therapy for gram-negative bacilli (off-label use): IV: 2 g every 8 to 12 hours (Berbari 2019; IDSA [Osmon 2013]).